zlyreed/TIRED/Leg fatigue/Matlab/README.md

   - extractAccelerationFeatures:

 	- Notes: Check 'Acceleration_medFrq.m' function (FFT and median frequency on Acceleration data)

+  - Organize features for all the subjects
+    - use "FatigueFeatures_allSubjects.m"

 **6. Use "Classification Learner" app in Matlab.2017b**